-The title of the example video will go here for this video To see the full list of rankings, visit here.
+The title of the sample video will go here for this video.
+To see the full list of rankings, visit here.
 Notifications can be turned off at any time in the browser settings.
-San Diego has a very relaxed, “carefree” lifestyle and that's probably why San Diego is the best place to live according to many.
+San Diego has a very relaxed, “carefree” lifestyle, and that's probably why San Diego is the best place to live according to many.

 Are you convinced yet?
 San Diego is one of the best places to live in the country.
-There are very few downsides to the city.
+There are very few drawbacks in the city.
 It's not as expensive as Los Angeles or San Francisco.
-It's a relaxed and relaxed environment.
-There are endless things to do and areas to explore.
+It's a relaxed environment and a relaxed environment.